Exploring the Role of Enzymes in Cheesemaking: A Comprehensive Guide to Rennet in Cheese Technology and the Dairy Industry

 • Regulatory bodies like the FDA and EFSA approve enzymes used in food production

-However, individuals with specific allergies should always check ingredient lists, as some enzymes may be derived from allergenic sources.
+• Individuals with specific allergies should always check ingredient lists, as some enzymes may be derived from allergenic sources

 RELEVANT POST: RENNET TYPES AND SOURCES